laurilis/spotifyproject/README.md

-# Spotify Playlist Exporter
+# jammming

-Spotify Playlist Exporter is a web application that allows users to search for songs, create playlists, and export them directly to their Spotify account.
+jammming is a web application that allows users to search for songs, create playlists, and export them directly to their Spotify account.

 ## Table of Contents